kolypto/campbell-biology/wonderful-en.md

 # Cilia and Flagella
 Some cells have small cilia to row through the liquid, but others, such as sperm cells, have a single long tail-like **flagellum**.
 A flagellum has an undulating motion like the tail of a fish (see image, left).

-As simple as it looks, the flagellum is a marvelous molecular machine (see image, right).
+As simple as it looks, the flagellum is a marvelous molecular mechanism (see image, right).

 It consists of microtubules (see image, colored yellow) arranged in the so-called "9 + 2" pattern: 9 pairs of microtubules are arranged around the central pair.
-All microtubules are linked by proteins (see image, colored blue) that provide structural integrity, yet let it bend.
+All microtubules are linked by elastic proteins (see image, colored blue).

 The bending movement is produced by large motor proteins called **dyneins** (see image, colored red): arrays of them are attached to microtubules.
-They have feet that push the adjacent pair of microtubules, causing them to slide.
+They have feet that push the adjacent pair of microtubules, causing them to slide past each other.
+When this "frame" changes shape, the flagellum bends.

-The push of dyneins is coordinated by molecular signals so that it happens only one one side of the flagellum at a time.
-Then, the coordination signal changes, and the other side of the flagellum operates, bending it into the opposite direction.
+The push of dyneins is coordinated by molecular signals: the "push" happens only one one side of the flagellum at a time.
+Then the coordination signal changes, and the other side of the flagellum become active, bending it into the opposite direction.
 Bending left, then bending right.
 The result is the fish-like swimming motion.

 A larger picture of this *dynein* motor protein is shown in the circle at the bottom (see image): it's base is attached to one microtubule at the top, and its leg pushes the adjacent microtubule at the bottom.